 Every website needs to be built on a solid foundation.
 In fact, Eisenberg puts functionality at the very bottom of his hierarchy of conversion, it forms the base of his pyramid, the foundation which is why it needs to be robust and strong.

-Analytics represent the soil that the tree grows in.
-We have to ensure the soils is of good quality so that the fruits, flowers and leaves can grow well in order for us to harvest them.
+Analytics represents the soil that the tree grows in.
+We have to ensure the soil is of good quality so that the fruits, flowers and leaves can grow well in order for us to harvest them.

 Functionality (usability and performance also) is the root system of the tree.
 If the roots are dying, the soil is pointless and there will be no harvesting of anything.